 Bruce Highway (Brisbane - Gympie), Caloundra Road to Sunshine Motorway, upgrade

 Major construction is complete on the Bruce Highway – Caloundra Road to Sunshine Motorway project.
-The highway has been upgraded to 6-lanes between Caloundra Road and the Sunshine Motorway including major upgrades to both interchanges and a new 2-way service road for local traffic between Steve Irwin Way and Tanawha Tourist Drive.
+The highway has been upgraded to 6 lanes between Caloundra Road and the Sunshine Motorway.
+This includes major upgrades to both interchanges and a new 2-way service road for local traffic between Steve Irwin Way and Tanawha Tourist Drive.

-Through the upgrade we will separate long distance traffic from local traffic, allowing the highway to function as a high-speed, high-volume corridor.
-We will also ensure improved flood immunity of the corridor.
+The upgrade separates long distance traffic from local traffic, allowing the highway to function as a high-speed, high-volume corridor.
+It also ensures improved flood immunity of the corridor.

 - Improves safety